thiago-mlima/thiago-mlima/README.md

 <div align="left">

 I am a former language teacher with a business background turned Data Science enthusiast specializing in **Data Engineering and Visualization** while leveraging Machine Learning as an adjacent discipline.
-I am currently working as a Senior Data Analyst in São Paulo, Brazil.
+I am currently working as a Product Analyst in São Paulo, Brazil.

 Feel free to reach out via Linkedin or Email.